Skip to main content

 The Usage section captures the environmental impact of your product during its use phase — the energy and consumables it needs while in operation.
 For example, a washing machine uses electricity every time it runs, and a printer uses ink cartridges throughout its life.
 These impacts are part of your product’s overall footprint.

-To calculate these impacts, you need to tell Root three things: the product’s expected lifespan, what energy it uses, and what consumables it consumes.
+To calculate these impacts, you need to tell Root three things: the product’s expected lifespan (optional), what energy it uses, and what consumables it consumes.

 How product usage works in Root